2000 -2010 - The Next Millennium

 and I just could not use it.
 I had a healthy design service going on and the

 Pro/E clones did not offer more productivity.
 I could not sell what I

 ENTER DIRECT EDIT

 Siemens came out with ST (Synchronous Technology) it was standalone robust

 direct edit modeler.
 I had been doing Boolean or direct editing since the

-since its inception.
+edit system.
 It was great to see this capability finally get some

 attention by the large 3D CAD companies.